iamEAP/how-to-eap/README.md

 with your role, you are now also an operator of a new-to-you EAP.
 This document is intended to ensure you are able to get the most from our working relationship.
 It attempts to capture my management philosophy, day-to-day work expectations, and other quirks with which you may wish to familiarize yourself.
+It is not a replacement for the actual working relationship we will develop over time, but is a useful document to check assumptions and hold me accountable.

 It is in the spirit of [similar documents](http://randsinrepose.com/archives/how-to-rands/) from other leaders who inspire me.